hashicorp/consul/website/source/api/connect/ca.html.md

 for the chosen provider.
 For more information on configuring the Connect CA providers, see [Provider Config](/docs/connect/ca.html).

+- `ForceWithoutCrossSigning` `(bool: <optional>)` - Indicates that the CA change should be force to complete even if the current CA doesn't support cross signing.
+Changing root without cross-signing may cause temporary connection failures until the rollout completes.
+See [Forced Rotation Without Cross-Signing](/docs/connect/ca.html#forced-rotation-without-cross-signing) for more detail.

 ### Sample Payload

 ```json